 The name is slowly coming back, thanks to trendy parents.
 Vera has some magic to it, which may be why several fictional witches possess the name.
 Most notably, it’s heard in manga or anime video games and comic franchises.

-Willow is a species of trees associated with elegance and grace, which made way for the adjective “willowy.”
+Willow is a species of tree associated with elegance and grace, which made way for the adjective “willowy.”

 The name Willow has become a favorite with celebrity babies after being used on the series, Buffy the Vampire Slayer.
 Willow, in the series, is initially shy but learns witchcraft and grows in confidence.
 Her dependence on magic becomes all-consuming.